8894 Stanford Blvd Suite 200 Columbia, MD 21045-5162

 removable denture types

-There are basically two types of dentures: Full Dentures and Partial Dentures.
+The main two types of dentures are full and partial dentures.
 Full dentures replace all of a person’s upper or lower teeth.
 A partial denture replaces several missing teeth, similar to a dental bridge.
 These dentures can either be removable or fixed.
-Fixed dentures are anchored by dental implants and are often called implant dentures.
+Fixed dentures anchored by dental implants are often called implant dentures.

 Implant-supported dentures, also known as all-on-four or fixed dentures, have an extremely high success rate and level of patient satisfaction.
-While there is a greater investment for implant dentures, they do provide superior long term benefits over removable dentures:
+While there’s a greater investment for implant dentures, they do provide superior long-term benefits over removable dentures:

 • Secure fit, no worries about dentures falling out when you eat or speak